General Farm Worker

 Entry Requirements

-Entry criteria is set by the employer; however you must be in a role that will allow you the opportunity to develop your skills, knowledge and behaviours as a General Farm Worker.
-Additionally, you must have a working level of maths and English that will allow you to successfully complete a level 1 functional skill prior to your end point assessment.
+You must be in a role that will allow you the opportunity to develop the necessary skills, knowledge and behaviours set out in the apprenticeship.
+Additionally, apprentices must have a working level of maths and English that will allow successful achievement of level 1 functional skill prior to the end point assessment.

 Facilities